ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2014-09-23-flow-breaker.md

 My conditioning says, "Step back.
 Breathe.
 Write a quick blog post.
 Sing a song.
 Sit with the nerves.
 Watch the breath.
 Stop resisting.
 Open up the body, the mind, the awareness.  **Be ok with the way things are.**  Always make some time for the impractical, for things you enjoy.
 Trust your gut about your needs."

-In college, I learned the most during times of tension.
+In college, I learned the most during times of extreme tension.
 When I was struggling and full of doubts, that’s when I evolved.
 This is not a state to maintain full time, but it is the journey to the next plateau.
 I didn't see that back in college.
-I'm Trying to see that now.
+I'm trying to see that now.

 There are times when my flow gets broken.
 My job is to keep showing up every day.
 To keep at the center.
 To keep a grip on [the things that matter most](/question-yourself/).